neomessi/minut-example/README.md

 # Minut.js
 An intuitive Node framework for modern web applications that sets up in a minute.

-Currently supports only React and MongoDB.
+Currently supports React/Vue and MongoDB.

 ---